The Office of Electricity’s (OE) mission of security and resilience is reflected in its four priorities.

 Megawatt Scale Grid Storage

-OE will pursue megawatt scale storage capable of supporting regulation, ramping and energy management for bulk and distribution power systems.
+OE will pursue megawatt scale storage capable of supporting frequency regulation, ramping, and energy management for bulk and distribution power systems.

 Revolutionize Sensing Technology Utilization

-OE will pursue integration of high-fidelity, low-cost sensing technology for predictive and correlation modeling for electricity and oil and natural gas (ONG) systems.
+OE will pursue integration of high-fidelity, low-cost sensing technology for predictive and correlation modeling for electricity.

 OE will pursue electricity-related policy issues by carrying out statutory and executive requirements, while also providing policy design and analysis expertise to states, regions, and tribes.